Dr Patrick Trimby

 Fax: + 61 2 9351 7682

-As the SEM Section Manager, Patrick is responsible for ensuring that the Centre’s SEMs and FIB-SEMs are operating effectively, and that users receive the necessary support and training.
-Patrick also aims to broaden the applications of a number of the advanced analytical SEM techniques available in the Centre, including mineral liberation analyses, EBSD, EDS and novel 3D techniques.
+As SEM Section Manager, Patrick is responsible for ensuring that the Centre's SEMs and FIB-SEMs are operating effectively, and that users receive the necessary training and support.
+Patrick also helps the university's researchers apply the advanced analytical SEM techniques available in the Centre, including automated particle detection, EBSD, TKD, EDS and novel 3D techniques such as serial block face SEM.

 - General application of SEM imaging techniques across the physical and biological sciences.